-Congenital corneal pacities are uncommon.
-Permanent corneal opacities are due to corneal ulcer, deckeratitis, dystrophy or degeneration.
-The corneal tissue is destroyed and replaced by disorderly arranged fibrous lamellae covered with thick irregular epithelium
+Congenital corneal opacities are uncommon.
+Permanent corneal opacities are due to corneal ulcer, dec destroyed and replaced by disorderly arranged fibrous lamellae covered with thick irregular epithelium.

 Visual disturbances and cosmetic disfigurement are the common symptoms.
 The visual impairment caused by corneal opacity may vary depending on its site and density.
 The opacity situated in the periphery of the cornea does not affect vision while opacity in the pupillary area causes loss of vision.